 As I said in the beginning, this investigation has a lot to it.
-I probably should have split into three Parts, but I didn’t want it to seem like I was dragging this out.
+I probably should learn to skip the games and split into three Parts, but I didn’t want it to seem like I was dragging this out.
 However, it may take you a little extra time to work through everything in this part of the investigation.

 There’s a lot to digest.

 I know some of you are saying “this guy has way too much time on his hands” but I assure you, I didn’t do this on my own.
 Especially in regards to this next section.

 Once I started my investigation into this rather perplexing Mandela Effect and began voicing my opinion and findings, I had a few great people on Reddit reach out with more examples.
 Additionally, there’s one user in particular who presents my findings to anyone new that posts about Ed McMahon and Publishers Clearing House and there are videos linked today that are directly from Mandela Effect YouTube channels.
 So thank you to all of them.

 I’m not alone in my fascination with this particular Effect, nor am I alone in my “incorrect” memories.

 Now I know that these next examples can easily be “explained away” as a writer making a mistake.
 However, why didn’t any editors, actors/actresses, directors, producers, etcetera catch these glaring errors?

 Especially when you consider that Ed himself appears in some of these.

 In this clip from season 2, episode 2 of Golden Girls, Rose gets a phone call stating she’s “one of the winners of the Publisher’s Clearing House” and a certain someone wants to see her right away.